The Untold Truth Of The Menendez Brothers

 Advertisement

 After almost five months since their parents' murder, this proved to be the brothers' downfall.
 Judalon Smyth, Oziel's estranged mistress, who knew about the recordings, reached out to law enforcers to tell them about the taped confessions.
-Los Angeles cops arrested Lyle on March 8, 1990 in Beverly Hills, and Erik surrendered to the LAPD on March 11.
-The brothers essentially roamed free for nearly seven months after the double parricide.
+Los Angeles cops arrested Lyle on March 8, 1990, in Beverly Hills, and Erik surrendered to the LAPD on March 11.
+The brothers essentially roamed free for nearly seven months after the double murder.

 Advertisement